• Disease Overview

 Standard Therapies

-Early initiation of therapy and monitoring using CT coronary angiography and other imaging are recommended; these patients often require additional treatment strategies, as pharmacological treatment and lifestyle changes may not be sufficient.
-Statins are usually started as soon as the diagnosis is made (though may not be effective as explained above).
-Lomitapide is now a FDA-approved treatment for adults with HoFH and should be considered for these patients, especially if LDL-C level cannot be controlled using other drugs.
-A PCSK9 inhibitor, evolocumab, was also approved by the FDA for HoFH.
+Individuals diagnosed with HoFH should be referred to a lipid specialist.
+Early initiation of therapy and monitoring using CT coronary angiography and other imaging are recommended; these patients often require additional treatment strategies, as drug treatment and lifestyle changes may not be sufficient.
+Statins are usually started as soon as the diagnosis is made (though may not be effective as explained below).
+Lomitapide is an FDA-approved treatment for adults with HoFH and should be considered for these patients, especially if LDL-C level cannot be controlled using other drugs.
+PCSK9 inhibitors such as evolocumab are approved by the FDA for HoFH.
 In 2021, the FDA approved evinacumab-dgnb (Evkeeza) injection as an add-on treatment for patients aged 12 and older with HoFH and in 2023 approval was expanded to children aged 5-11.
 Additional options include LDL apheresis or liver transplantation.

 LDL apheresis